Haunted Mansion “Walkaway” Dress Challenge

 The Challenge:

 So there is this pattern, Butterick B6212, which is a reproduction of a vintage pattern from the 50s.
-It’s called the “Walkaway Dress” because it’s supposed to be so easy and simple you can started it after breakfast, and “walk away” with a finished dress by lunch.
+It’s called the “Walkaway Dress” because it’s supposed to be so easy and simple you can start it after breakfast, and “walk away” with a finished dress by lunch.
 I know a lot of folks who have used this pattern, and I came across a challenge on tiktok where lots of folks were making it and timing themselves.
 That looked like fun so I wanted to give it a try.

 The Construction: I did indeed start on it right after breakfast one Saturday morning.